Do you want to organize media uploads by user in WordPress?

 After that, open the ‘Code Type’ dropdown and select ‘PHP Snippet.’

-In the ‘Code Preview’ area, paste the following code snippet:
+In the ‘Code Preview’ area, you can paste one of the following code snippets:

 add_filter( 'ajax_query_attachments_args', 'user_show_attachments' );